uviclibraries/wordpress/account-setup-post.md

   - Add a page by clicking on the page title link in the toolbar that just popped up.
   - Select the checkbox beside **Automatically, add new top-level pages to this menu** at the bottom of the left menu.
   - Press the blue **Save Changes** button at the top of the webpage.
 You are now looking at a preview of your website.
-  - To make other customizations to your website click the back arrow next to Primary to get back to Menus and then again to get back into Customizing.
+  - To make other customizations to your website click the back arrow next to Primary to get back to Menus and then again to get back into Customizing.<br>
    ![Demonstration of Customization options](/images/wordpress-setup-17.gif)
   - Let’s change the main website photo by selecting the **Header Media** option, and then the **Add new image** button in the left toolbar.
   - You can now upload a photo you’d like to use, or click on the **Media Library** tab in the top left of the webpage to select one of the images you’re already using on your website.